 Computers are unable to understand the context (at least, for the moment).
 Until they do, workarounds are required.

 Silktide will tell you if a title is present and alert you when it is not (which would be an unambiguous failure).

 If a title is present we’ll flag it as a ‘requires manual attention’ issue.

 You can then read the title, decide if it is appropriate for the page, and approve it.

 This is just one example.
 WCAG contains hundreds of manual and automated checks.

 If your website has scored 100% in the Index, then that means in our opinion and, according to all the unambiguous tests we perform against WCAG, you are making your site as accessible as it can be against these criteria.

-Remember, the Index is based only on a maximum of 125 pages of your entire website.
-So a score of 100% only applies to those pages we have tested.
+Remember, the Index is based only on a selection of pages of your entire website.
+So a score of 100 only applies to those pages we have tested.